Physical Therapy with Laura Keyser, DPT, MPH

-Physical Therapy at Metta Integrative Wellness Center is focused on manual therapy, proper postural alignment and enhancement of overall function of the body.
-Integrating a variety of manual physical therapy techniques to help individuals minimize pain and immediately improve function and quality of life, Laura Keyser, DPT assists patients in restoring efficiency of movement and preventing future injury.
+Physical Therapy at Metta Integrative Wellness Center offers a person-centered and whole-body approach to enhance overall function of the body.
+Treatment includes both preventive and health maintenance services, as well as treatment of new onset or persistent injury and illness.
+Integrating a variety of physical therapy techniques to minimize pain and improve function and quality of life, Laura Keyser, DPT, MPH assists patients in restoring efficiency of movement and preventing future injury.
 Laura works with each individual to determine goals for treatment, and tailors physical therapy sessions accordingly.
 Collaboration and patient involvement is key, and questions and feedback are always encouraged.

 Treatment techniques include:

 - Myofascial Release